 The bridge system also integrates the vessel’s combat management and navigation systems to provide safe and efficient operation of the ship.

-A SHINCOM 3100 all-digital secure voice system will be installed to manage all internal and external communications of the ship.
-In addition, the supply vessel will incorporate L-3 MarCom integrated communications system, L-3 KITE tactical and secure voice switching systems and terminals, networks system, Symphony automated communications management tool, and entertainment, broadcast and alarm systems.
+A SHINCOM 3100 all-digital secure voice system is installed to manage all internal and external communications of the ship.
+In addition, the supply vessel incorporates L-3 MarCom integrated communications system, as well as L-3 KITE tactical and secure voice switching systems and terminals.
+It also includes networks system, a Symphony automated communications management tool, in addition to entertainment, broadcast and alarm systems.

-The interim auxiliary vessel will be powered by MAN B&W engine, driving a fixed propeller.
-A retractable thruster will be mounted to deliver enhanced manoeuvrability and station-keeping capability.
+The interim auxiliary vessel is powered by MAN B&W engine, driving a fixed propeller.
+A retractable thruster is mounted to deliver enhanced manoeuvrability and station-keeping capability.

-It can sail at a cruising speed of 20k and reach a range of 10,000 nautical miles (nm).
+It can sail at a cruising speed of 20kt and reach a range of 10,000 nautical miles (nm).

 Davie Shipyard awarded an accommodation module construction contract to Almaco Group for the supply vessel in 2015.